paulinho-16/MEIC-TVVS/assignments/assignment4.md

       Then, the basic colour selection menu is opened, whose image is also checked.
       Afterwards, the custom colour palette is prompted, and a specific custom colour is selected.
       Finally, an assertion is made to verify if the colour from the project has been adequately changed.
-      This way, we tested the transition from the *Custom Colour* state to the *Update* state
+      This way, we test the transition from the *Custom Colour* state to the *Updated* state

 ![Use Case 2 Test Case 6](./images/mbt_usecase2_test6.png)

 - Set Project as Checked/Unchecked
-    - This test case starts by verifying that the project is currently unchecked (The activity is not yet done).
+    - This test case starts by verifying that the project is currently unchecked (the activity is not yet done).
-      Then, the checkmark is clicked and an asseertion is made to verify that the project is now checked.
+      Then, the checkmark is clicked and an assertion is made to verify that the project is now checked.
-      Finally, the checkmarked is pressed again, and its veryfied if the checkbox ends the test case unchecked, just like its initial state.
+      Finally, the checkmark is pressed again, and its verifyed if the checkbox ends the test case unchecked, just like its initial state.
-      This way, we tested the *edit_checked* self transition from the *Updated* state.
+      This way, we test the *edit_checked* self transition from the *Updated* state

 ![Use Case 2 Test Case 7](./images/mbt_usecase2_test7.png)

-#### Sneak Paths
+#### **Sneak Paths**

 - Can't edit times from a running projects
     - This test case starts by analyzing the project's current text fields.
       Then, the run project button is pressed and assertions are made to verify that the project has started running.
       Afterwards, its is verified  that the *Time Overall* and *Time Today* fields are uneditable, and that the remaining fields (*Date Created* and *Title*) are allowed to be edited and that their changes apply sucessfully.
-      This way, we tested the sneak path between *Updated* to *Edit Text* with the *project is running* restriction, which is unsuccessful.
+      This way, we test the sneak path between *Updated* to *Edit Text* with the *project is running* restriction, which is unsuccessful

 ![Use Case 2 Sneak Path 1](./images/mbt_usecase2_sneak1.png)

 - Can't check/uncheck projects while editing a quota
-    - This test case asserts that a user can't interact with the main window while another is opened, in this case, we verify that it can't check/uncheck projects while editing a quota.
+    - This test case asserts that a user can't interact with the main window while another is opened.
+In this case, we verify that it can't check/uncheck projects while editing a quota.
     The test starts by confirming that the project is initially unchecked.
 Then, we right-click on the *Time Today* field to edit its quota, and this opens a new window for this edition.
     After verifying the visibility of this window, we tried to click on the check field of the main window, in the background.
-    Upon noticing that the tool doesn't register this click, we had to record it with the quota window closed and then insert it a *Try* node, to handle the exception thrown, and this way the test passes.
+    Upon noticing that the tool doesn't register this click, we had to record it with the quota window closed and then insert a *Try* node, to handle the exception thrown, and this way the test passes.
     Finally, we end the test by checking if the project at hand is still unchecked.
-    This way, we tested the sneak path that happens upon a *edit_checked* event in the *New Quota* state.
+    This way, we test the sneak path that happens upon a *edit_checked* event in the *New Quota* state

 ![Use Case 2 Sneak Path 2](./images/mbt_usecase2_sneak2.png)

 - Can't edit title while editing colour
     - This test case starts by checking the current text content of the *Title* field.
       Then, the colour panel is opened, followed by the custom colour panel.
-      After checking that the custom colour panel is opened, an attempt to edit the project's *Title* field is made through a **Try** statement, which raises a *TestException* Exception.
+      After checking that the custom colour panel is opened, an attempt to edit the project's *Title* field is made through a *Try* statement, which raises a *TestException* Exception.
-      Finally, we verify that the current text in the *Title* field is still the same as the initial value, to ensure that no way unintended changes were made.
+      Finally, we verify that the current text in the *Title* field is still the same as the initial value, to ensure that no unintended changes were made.
-      This way, we tested the sneak path between the *Custom Colour* and *Edit Text* states, ensuring that the sneak transition does not occur.
+      This way, we test the sneak path between the *Custom Colour* and *Edit Text* states, ensuring that the sneak transition does not occur

 ![Use Case 2 Sneak Path 3](./images/mbt_usecase2_sneak3.png)